Lime (transportation company): Parking

 There is no set policy on parking for Lime Bikes around the world.
 Some cities require riders to park in designated parking spots.
-In Vienna, Austria, for example, the company states: “Parking on a sidewalk in Vienna is never an option and will systemically result in a fine of 10 EUR.”
+In Vienna, Austria, for example, the company states: "Parking on a sidewalk in Vienna is never an option and will systemically result in a fine of 10 EUR."

 There was criticism in April 2018 when Lime left several hundred scooters on the streets of US cities without the permission of municipal authorities.
 Public criticism increased in June when it emerged that the scooters were programmed to play a recording of the message "Unlock me to ride me, or I'll call the police" repeatedly, at high volume, when their controls were touched.

 By contrast, London riders are instructed to park on the pavements, but do so properly.
 In London, some London boroughs tell riders to park in designated areas but others allow so called free-floating parking on pavements.
-According to a 2023 report by consultancy Steer and funded by Lime Bikes: “Services are currently regulated on a borough-by-borough basis via individual agreements with local authorities.
+According to a 2023 report by consultancy Steer and funded by Lime Bikes: "Services are currently regulated on a borough-by-borough basis via individual agreements with local authorities.
 These agreements use different operational and user parking requirements.
-This creates confusion for riders with regards to where to park which can create obstructions for pedestrians, particularly those with access issues.”
+This creates confusion for riders with regard to where to park which can create obstructions for pedestrians, particularly those with access issues."

 The Lime Bike-sponsored report recommended that riders are required to leave their bikes at designated parking locations in London.
 However, it also found that 50% of Lime riders said they would not walk more than two minutes to pick up or drop off a Lime e-bike at a designated parking location.
 The report also stated that a full network of more than 10,000 designated locations in London could cost up to £20 million.